ChackDan/PStemp/Add-AzureRmServiceFabricNodes.md

 ```

 ## DESCRIPTION
-The **Add-AzureRmServiceFabricNodes** can add nodes to the specific node type
+Use **Add-AzureRmServiceFabricNodes** to add nodes to the specific node type in your cluster.
+You just need to specify the number of nodes you want to add to a Node Type, the system adds it to the nodetype.

 ## EXAMPLES